 Rosenberg & Rosenberg, P.A. is a full-service personal injury firm dedicated to helping people seek

 compensation for the wrong done to them.
-Our lawyers have more than 40
+Our lawyers have 160 years of

 of success and have recovered millions of dollars in verdicts and settlements

 over the years.
 Whether you need to pursue a lawsuit against another person